tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 - You most likely have to update the [`opendesk-migrations` Helm chart](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/charts/opendesk-migrations) within the `rules` section of the [`role.yaml`](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/charts/opendesk-migrations/-/blob/main/charts/opendesk-migrations/templates/role.yaml) to provide the permissions required for the execution of your migration's logic.
 - You must set the runner's ID you want to execute in the [migrations.yaml.gotmpl](../helmfile/shared/migrations.yaml.gotmpl).
 See also the `migrations.*` section of [the Helm chart's README.md](https://gitlab.opencode.de/bmi/opendesk/components/platform-development/charts/opendesk-migrations/-/blob/main/charts/opendesk-migrations/README.md).
 - Update the [`charts.yaml`](../helmfile/environments/default/charts.yaml) and [`images.yaml`](../helmfile/environments/default/images.yaml) to reflect the newer releases of the `opendesk-migrations` Helm chart and container image.

+[^1]: We do not follow a brand name's specific spelling when it comes to upper and lower case and only use new word uppercase when names consist of multiple, space divided words.